Gut loaded crickets can help improve your pet's health, buy offering a boost of nutrients into their diet.

 So the pill analogy comes full circle when you feed your crickets with the healthy food that your pets require.
 Remember, your pets aren't only eating the crickets.
 They are also eating the nutrients that your crickets were eating, prior to being fed to your pet.

 But then the next logical question would be, "what should I feed my crickets?"
 And since you're clearly not a cricket farmer, it makes sense that this is a common mystery.
-But feeding crickets is easy, as there aren't picky eaters.
+But feeding crickets is easy, as they aren't picky eaters.
 But here's a list of the best food to gut load your crickets:

 - tropical fish flakes